-The red variety comes from France, Synonyms are Brachet, Braquet, Bruquet, Calitor du Languedoc, Canseron and Pécoui Touar du Var.
-It may despite seemingly suggestive synonyms and morphological or name similarities not with the varieties Brachetto del Piemonte or Calitor Noir (Pécoui Touar).
+The red grape variety comes from France, Synonyms are Brachet, Braquet, Bruquet, Calitor du Languedoc, Canseron and Pécoui Touar du Var.
+Despite apparently indicative synonyms and morphological or similarities of names not with the varieties Brachetto del Piemonte or Calitor Noir (Pécoui Touar) can be confused.
 There is a colored one mutation called Braquet Blanc de Nice .
-The medium-maturing, low-yielding vine is very susceptible to Botrytis, but resistant to drought and therefore suitable for hot, dry areas.
-It produces light-colored, aromatic red wines, which are often matured as rosé.
-The variety was first introduced in 1783 in the Provence mentioned.
-She is in the appellation Bellet admitted where they are with the variety Fuella Nera is blended.
-In 2010, a vineyard of 12 hectares was reported.
+The medium-ripening, low-yielding vine is very susceptible to Botrytis but resistant to drought and therefore suitable for hot, dry areas.
+It produces light-colored, aromatic red wines, which are often developed as rosé.
+The variety was first introduced in 1783 Provence mentioned.
+It is in the appellation Bellet admitted where with the variety Fuella Nera is blended.
+In 2010 a vineyard area of 12 hectares was shown.

 Source : Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

-Images: Ursula Brühl, Julius Kühn Institute (JKI), Federal Research Center for Cultivated Plants,
+Images: Ursula Brühl, Julius Kühn-Institut (JKI), Federal Research Center for Cultivated Plants,